MaddyGuthridge/COMP6080_Notes/Other stuff/ui/less scary.md

+By using good [[user interface|UI]] design practices, we can make our app less scary for users.

 - Alignment
 	- Makes things look trustworthy
 	- Even when things aren't aligned, they're still secretly aligned, perhaps by using multiple rows of a grid